per1234/generator-kb-document/README.md

 ##### `"front matter"` Prompts

-If a prompt defined in the [prompts data file](#prompts-data-file) which has `"front matter"` in its [`usage`](#prompt-data-usage-property) property, its answer will be included in a single generated front matter document.
+If a prompt defined in the [prompts data file](#prompts-data-file) has `"front matter"` in its [`usage`](#prompt-data-usage-property) property, its answer will be included in a single generated front matter document.
 That front matter document is available for use in the template via the `kbDocumentFrontMatter` variable:

 ```ejs
 <%- kbDocumentFrontMatter %>